Elizabeth Hurley, 54, Sizzles In A Skimpy Strapless Bikini In The Maldives

 The bikini top featured a fun twist design in the center of her chest and a band that wrapped around to fasten on her back.

-Elizabeth had her signature long brunette hair flowing down for the photo as she glanced towards the camera with a smile on her face.
+Elizabeth had her signature long brunette hair flowing down for the photo as she glanced towards the camera with a smile.
 Behind her, the blue ocean water stretched for miles while a pier could also be seen in the distance.

 In the caption, Elizabeth Hurley Beach confirmed that the former Royals actress was spending some time in the Maldives.
 They also revealed that the star wore the Carla top and Charlotte bottoms.